FarinaNoman/beginner-data-projects/netflix-data-analysis/README.md

 Absolutely!
 Below is a full `README.md` draft for your **Netflix Dataset Analysis** project, covering everything you've done in **Step 1: Data Identification & Exploration**.

-You can copy-paste this into your `README.md` file in your GitHub repo/project folder.

 ---

 # Netflix Dataset Analysis